core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Protection of CoAP Options {#general-rules}

-The following considers a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context that is shares with another OSCORE endpoint X.
+The following considers a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context that it shares with another OSCORE endpoint X.

 As usual, the sender endpoint encrypts and integrity-protects the CoAP options included in M that are processed as Class E for OSCORE, as per {{Sections 4.1.1 and 4.1.3 of RFC8613}}.